Holography of K-complexity: Switchbacks and Shockwaves: Details on solutions of the equations of motion

-Let us now address what is the effect of neglecting for simplicity the $\propto e^{-2l_{L,R}}$ term while solving the Hamiltonian.
+which, being independent of $C$, is not showcasing any details of the matter insertion, at least in the late-time and low-energy approximation used here.\\ Let us now address what is the effect of neglecting for simplicity the $\propto e^{-2l_{L,R}}$ term while solving the Hamiltonian.
 As discussed, we know that the solutions we obtained here will rigorously match the full one from the scrambling time $\sim\log\left(1/\Delta\right)$ onward.
 On the other hand, the small energy $E$ quanta inserted on the JT gravity boundary need a scrambling time $\sim \log(1/E)$ to form the shockwave \cite{Shenker_2014}.
 So, as anticipated, we can match the behavior of a certain geodesic before/after the scrambling time with the ones of operator complexity, and for this purpose the simplified solution we found suffices.\\